The Harvey Weinstein Trial: A Brief Timeline Of How We Got Here

 This was never inevitable.

-For much of Harvey Weinstein's career, dark rumors of sexual assault and harassment tailed the Hollywood mega-producer.
+For much of Harvey Weinstein's career, dark rumors of sexual assault and harassment tailed the Hollywood megaproducer.
 But they were rarely spoken with much volume.
 Only in recent years did the allegations gather the heft and momentum that culminated in this: a teeming courtroom in Manhattan where, in a matter of weeks, a judge might send Weinstein to prison for the rest of his life.

 Opening statements start Wednesday in Weinstein's criminal trial.
-Weinstein has pleaded not guilty to the multiple sexual assault and rape charges he faces in New York state, and he has repeatedly denied wrongdoing, casting these encounters as entirely consensual.
+He has pleaded not guilty to the multiple sexual assault and rape charges he faces in New York state, and he has repeatedly denied wrongdoing, casting these encounters as entirely consensual.

 So what led to this?